A German Immigrant Girl Shares Her Adventure

 Chapter II : School Days

-When I was about sixteen, my father began to talk of sending me from home to an excellent school, a few miles distant, to enable me to secure that fashionable polish to my education which is thought to be so desirable.
+When I was about sixteen, my father began to talk of sending me from home to an excellent school a few miles away to enable me to secure that fashionable polish to my education that is thought desirable.

-I was delighted with this project and could think or talk of anything else until the much wished-for time arrived for me to start.
+I was delighted with this project and could not think or talk of anything else until the much-wished-for time arrived for me to start.

-I had then seen little of the world and knew nothing at all of the laborious life of a student in an institution where the teachers are thorough and exacting.
+I had then seen little of the world and knew nothing about the laborious life of a student in an institution where the teachers are thorough and exacting.
 I dreamed only of a fairy palace with the most lovely beings imaginable.
-I had been there a short time before I heartily wished myself at home again.
+I had been there briefly before I heartily wished myself at home again.
 But I was doomed to a sore disappointment.

-However, in time, I became interested in some of my studies, and I also formed some agreeable acquaintances.
+However, in time, I became interested in some of my studies and formed some agreeable acquaintances.
 These reconciled me to my banishment from the ease and comforts of home.

 Yet I often used to implore my father to allow me to return home, but be who had been so indulgent at all other times was immovable now.
 He could not yield to my request, for he wished me to become an educated and accomplished woman.